TanStack/table/docs/guide/00-introduction.md

 **If you want a lighter-weight table or full control over the design**, then you should consider using a headles table library.

-There are very few headless table libraries out there and obviously, **React Table** is our favorite!
+There are very few headless table libraries out there and obviously, **TanStack Table** is our favorite!